jbcodeforce/shift_left_utils/docs/setup.md

 ```

 * Install Ollama: [using one of the downloads](https://ollama.com/download).
-* Start Ollama using `ollama serve` then download the one of the Qwen model used by the AI Agent: `qwen2.5-coder:32b` or `qwen2.5. coder:14b` depending of your memory and GPU.
+* Start Ollama using `ollama serve` then download the one of the Qwen model used by the AI Agent: `qwen2.5-coder:32b` or `qwen2.5-coder:14b` depending of your memory and GPU resources.

-Yor are ready to use the different tool, as a next step read an example of migrstion approach in [this note](./migration.md#migration-process)
+You are ready to use the different tools, as a next step, read the migration approach in [this note](./migration.md#migration-process)

 ## Using Docker Pythonenv image